sergiotaborda/lense-lang/README.md

 Support to Intervals literals.

-Support to Proggression (Range) literals
+Support to Proggression (Range) literals.

-Suport to Imaginary and Complex numbers
+Suport to Imaginary and Complex numbers.

 Funcional programing support to some extend.
-Definitly Lambdas.
+Definitly Lambdas and types like Function<A,B>.

 No Static concept.
 All things exist in an object

-Modules : hability to compile meta information in "module bundle" (think .jar or .dll) and their respective dependency.
-This would allow for the runtime to determine with modules are needed for a given module to run.
+Modules : hability to compile meta information in "module bundle" (think .jar or .dll) and their respective dependencies.
+This would allow for the runtime to determine the modules that are needed for a given module to run.

 # Some features under consideration

 Closures : are like lambdas but can capture and modify values in the calling scope.
+Very usefull we try to allow the user to implement its on control directives.

-Constructores like factory methods : A classe is a factory and constructors really construct the object (not only inicialize it).
+Constructores are like factory methods : A classe is a factory and constructors really construct the object (not only inicialize it).
 The new keyword can only be used in the constructor and means "create an auto-inicialized" object and would be equivalent to a no parameters private constructor in other languages.
 So all calls to create new objects are calls to factory methods present in the "Class" object inforcing the "static factory method" design patter out-of the box.
 Being functions the constructors could be passed as lambdas to other functions.